-“Voice is still early, even for things outside of healthcare.
-Consumers are still experimenting with it,” Gholami says.
-“What we want to do is learn from that behavior and work on our user experience and use cases that we have, and just perfect that over time.”
+“Voice is still early, even outside of healthcare.
+Consumers are still experimenting,” Gholami says.
+“We want to do is learn from that behavior, work on our use cases and perfect that over time.”

-Speaking comes naturally to us as humans.
-We speak faster than we type.
-Voice technology may offer much utility and efficiency in a healthcare setting.”
+Speaking comes naturally — we speak faster than we type.
+Voice technology may offer much utility for healthcare settings.”

 Senior Director of Health Information, Mayo Clinic Global Business Solutions

-“Speaking comes naturally to us as humans.
-We speak faster than we type,” he says.
-“Voice technology may offer much utility and efficiency in a healthcare setting.”
+“Speaking comes naturally — we speak faster than we type,” he says.
+“Voice technology may offer much utility for healthcare settings.”

 In-House Apps Allow Nurses to Focus on Patient Care

-Because first-aid information isn’t protected by HIPAA, the Mayo Clinic didn’t need to wait for Amazon’s announcement to roll out the app.
-However, at Thomas Jefferson University Hospital, developers built their own system (using Snowboy, an open-source hotword detection toolkit) for the hospital’s Smart Patient Room Concierge.
-The app is completely HIPAA-compliant, says Viraj Patwardhan, vice president of digital design and consumer experience at Thomas Jefferson.
+Because first-aid information isn’t covered by HIPAA, the Mayo Clinic didn’t wait for Amazon’s announcement to roll out its app.
+At Thomas Jefferson University Hospital, developers turned to open-source tools to build HIPAA compliance into the hospital’s Smart Patient Room Concierge system.

 The number of smart speakers in use in U.S. households

 Source: Edison Research, “The Smart Audio Report,” January 2019